Barroqueiro/Cybersecurity-Actions/README.md

     with:
         <name>:<value>

-Note: These parameters must be configured with care, most of them are easy to use, but attention to the option to pass custom arguments to a tool, these arguments must not disrupt the normal flow of the action of there can be unexpected consequences.
+Note: These parameters must be configured with care, most of them are easy to use, but attention to the option to pass custom arguments to a tool, these arguments must not disrupt the normal flow of the action or there can be unexpected consequences.

 ### Types of scans